-That’s a lift not to be ignored.
+That’s a lift not to be ignored, making this keyword optimization tactic a must.
 In this game, every percent counts.

-The App Store search algorithm also looks at categories while displaying results to users.
+The iOS and Google Play App Store search algorithms also looks at categories while displaying results to users.
 While choosing categories, focus on the core functionality of your app and not on the secondary functions.

 For example, Instagram is categorized in Photos and Video, while Facebook is categorized as Social Networking, even though both have a significant overlap in functionalities, and users consider Instagram to be a social network now.

 App descriptions are important in telling people what your app actually does.
 Here are a few tips for making your app descriptions better: